 Sometimes a pimple like bump filled with pus will form next to the infected tooth.
 Drainage from this pocket relieves pressure and may cause a patient to have less pain, but the infection must still be treated.
 A dental abscess may frequently be seen on a dental x-ray.

-An abscessed tooth dental emergency can be very serious.
+An abscessed tooth dental emergency can cause severe toothache.
 It is important to seek immediate attention from a Campbell area dentist.
-Dr. Antonious sees patients from the city of Campbell for routine preventative dentistry, restorative dentistry, cosmetic dentistry and dental emergencies.
+Dr. Antonious sees patients from the city of Campbell for routine dental emergency, preventative dentistry, restorative dentistry, cosmetic dentistry and dental emergencies.

 Sometimes an antibiotic is prescribed to treat this type of dental emergency.
 Unlike other infections, a dental abscess cannot be cured by an antibiotic.
 The pain and swelling may be reduced after a few days on the antibiotic, but the infection will return if the underlying cause is not treated.